DistriMind/DM-A-SQLConnector/README.md

 }
 ```

-You can find an example of how to use SQLDroid with ActiveRecord on Ruboto here:
+You can find an example of how to use DM-A-SQLConnector with ActiveRecord on Ruboto here:

 https://github.com/ruboto/ruboto/wiki/Tutorial%3A-Using-an-SQLite-database-with-ActiveRecord

 ## Debug output

-You can set the SQLDroid log output level like this
+You can set the DM-A-SQLConnector log output level like this

     fr.distrimind.oss.util.asqlconnector.Log.LEVEL = android.util.Log.VERBOSE;